parsakazempour/Gradient_descent_daily_review/README.md

-This is also me after lunch break while I was trying to work on gradient descent repo!
+This is also me after lunch break while I was trying to work on gradient descent notebooks!

 ![Gradient2](https://github.com/parsakazempour/Gradient_descent_daily_review/blob/main/jumping-out-of-window.gif)